Girls' Last Tour: Reception

+Accolades

 Manga

 In 2019, Girls' Last Tour won the 50th Seiun Award in the Best Comic category.
 The English release of the first two volumes were included on the American Library Association's list of 2018 Great Graphic Novels for Teens.

 Anime

 The series won the "Best Slice of Life" category at the 2nd Crunchyroll Anime Awards in 2018.
-IGN also listed Girls' Last Tour as one of the best anime of the 2010s, describing it as a "morose anime" which is "made brighter through [Chito and Yuuri's] perspective on a barren world".
+IGN listed Girls' Last Tour as one of the best anime of the 2010s, describing it as a "morose anime" which is "made brighter through [Chito and Yuuri's] perspective on a barren world".
+It was named the best anime of Fall 2017 by Anime News Network.